hariomahlawat/ProjectManagement/docs/ffc-module-architecture.md

 `Countries/Manage` is a paged, sortable list of `FfcCountry` records with quick search and toggle actions.
 Only Admin/HoD can change activation state, and changes write audit logs.
 Sorting supports name/ISO/status columns, and filter state persists through helper route builders.

 ### 4.7 Map, Tables, and Board Endpoints
-All geographic views rely on `FfcCountryRollupDataSource`, which aggregates completed linked projects per active country by grouping linked `FfcProject` rows whose underlying `Project` has reached `Completed` status.
-It classifies each row as Installed/Delivered/Planned based on delivery/install flags and returns ISO3-coded DTOs.
+All geographic views rely on `FfcCountryRollupDataSource`, which aggregates per-project quantities per active country by grouping `FfcProject` rows (linked or stand-alone).
+It classifies each row as Installed/Delivered/Planned based on per-project flags, multiplies counts by `Quantity`, and returns ISO3-coded DTOs that represent total project units rather than project counts.

 - `/FFC/Map` serves the Leaflet map and exposes a JSON handler returning the rollup DTOs.
 - `/FFC/MapTable` returns the same rollup JSON for sortable tables and can export the summary to Excel, writing column headers and totals per row.
-- `/FFC/MapTableDetailed` expands to project-level rows by combining `FfcProject`, linked `Project` snapshots (names + stage history), and latest external remarks.
-It buckets rows (Installed/Delivered/Planned/Proposed), truncates remarks for display, and exposes both JSON and XLSX export handlers.
+- `/FFC/MapTableDetailed` expands to project-level rows by combining `FfcProject`, linked `Project` snapshots (names + stage history), per-project quantities, and latest external remarks.
+It buckets rows (Installed/Delivered/Planned), truncates remarks for display, and exposes both JSON and XLSX export handlers.
 - `/FFC/MapBoard` is a fullscreen board built entirely from the rollup JSON.

 ### 4.8 Dashboard Widget Integration